I originally wrote this on September 17, 2010, when Thomas was in Kindergarten. It’s one of my favorites and I thought I would share.

 I sat there speechless, which for me is quite difficult.
 Dozens of thoughts buzzed through my head.
 Eventually, he interrupted my racing thoughts as he continued to explain Further.

 “But you know what?” he started.
-“If the angry person comes to our door, Mr. McFarling, my teacher, who is a man, um um, he will grab the bad guy, and and and then Mr. Farling will throw the mad man on the ground, because my teacher is really really strong, and and and they will wrestle and then then the principal will call the the the policeman and then um, they will come and take the mad man away, and and and then he will go to jail for a really really long time, because he made bad choices.”
+“If the angry person comes to our door, Mr. McFarling, my teacher, who is a man, um um, he will grab the bad guy, and and and then Mr. Farling will throw the mad man on the ground, because my teacher is really really strong, and and and they will wrestle and then the principal will call the policeman and then um, they will come and take the mad man away, and and and then he will go to jail for a really really long time, because he made bad choices.”

 I remained speechless, my eyes wide.

 And then suddenly, my first born’s attention span swiftly changed as he asked, “Can I have some ice cream now.”

 “Sure buddy” I said.
 “Right after you finish your spinach pizza.”